aimldl/envs-and-tools/computing_environments/gpgpu/how_to/install_nvidia_graphics_card_driver_manually.md

 $
 ```

-There're two GPUs on my machine and they're up and running.
+In the above example, there are two GPUs on the machine which are up and running.

-## Solutions to Frequently Occurring Errors
+## Appendix: Solutions to Frequently Occurring Errors

 ### Problem 1: nvidia-installer must be run as root